arangodb/docs/3.5/programs-arangobackup.md

 single server instance and a 3 _DBServer_ cluster's hot backup to a 3 _DBServer_ instance.

-If you are using the Enterprise Edition, snapshots can be uploaded to or downloaded from remote S3 mount points.
+Snapshots can be uploaded to or downloaded from remote S3 mount points.